 Most speeding offences will be started by the police by virtue of a notice of commencement of proceedings under Section 172 of the Road Traffic Act 1988.

-When a vehicle is suspected of being involved in a road traffic offence the registered keeper of the vehicle will be sent a Notice of Intended Prosecution (NIP) detailing the offence along with a document called a Section 172 notice.
-This creates a legal obligation for the notice to be returned within 28 days declaring who was driving the vehicle at the time of the alleged motoring offence.
+When a vehicle is suspected of being involved in a road traffic offence, the Registered Keeper of the vehicle will be sent a Notice of Intended Prosecution (NIP) detailing the offence along with a document called a Section 172 notice.
+This provides a legal obligation on the Registered Keeper for the notice to be returned within 28 days declaring who was driving the vehicle at the time of the alleged motoring offence.

-Failure to respond to a Section 172 notice is an offence and can lead to a summons being issued in the name of the registered keeper.
-Failing to send back the notice either correctly or on time could lead to 6 penalty points being endorsed on your driving licence or discretionary disqualification and a fine of up to £1000.
+Failure to respond to a Section 172 notice is an offence and can lead to a summons being issued in the name of the Registered Keeper.
+Failing to send back the notice either correctly or on time could lead to 6 penalty points being endorsed on your driving licence or discretionary disqualification.
+You may also receive a fine of up to £1000.

 You will need representation to avoid losing your driving licence and our experienced advocates will be able to guide you in how best to do this.
 See our TOTTING UP PAGE for further information.

-If the you did not know about the proceedings or have a legitimate defence you should plead Not Guilty and pursue the matter to trial.
+If you did not know about the proceedings or have a legitimate defence, you should plead Not Guilty and pursue the matter to trial.
 The following information is designed to help you think about your case in more detail.

 DEFENCES